Content guide

 Driving in a heatwave can be both uncomfortable and risky, so preparation is vital.

-Higher temperatures can affect both the driver and the vehicle, increasingly the likelihood of breakdowns, fatigue, and breakdowns.
+Higher temperatures can affect both the driver and the vehicle, increasing the likelihood of a breakdown.

 - Check your vehicle before travelling: Make sure that your coolant and engine oil is topped up – as well as your windscreen washer fluid.
 To help you with this, we have guides on how to check your coolant and how to check your oil